CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 #### What is the difference between a list/array and a set?

 List: a collection which is ordered and changeable.
 Allows duplicate members.
+Indexing starts with zero. lists are written with square brackets ( []).

-Array: a variable, which can hold more than one value at a time
+Array: An array can hold many values under a single name, and you can access the values by referring to an index number.
+Python does not have built-in support for Arrays, but they can be used as lists.

-Set: sequence of unique items (they cannot have duplicates), ordering of the elements is arbitrary
+Set: sequence of unique items (they cannot have duplicates), ordering of the elements is arbitrary . ~ s are written with curl brackets ({}).

 #### What is the purpose and methods of a dictionary/map data structure?